What to Pack for Camp: Day Camp & Sleepaway Essentials

 -

 Label everything.
 Clothes, shoes, water bottles, even goggles.
-If itโs not labeled, itโs probably not coming home.
+If it’s not labeled, it’s probably not coming home.

 -